lucasray/spotify_cli/README.md

 - Uses applescript to play the selected tracks.
 Abstract this, or make something more general. (but how?)
 - Add caching
 - BETTER ERROR HANDLING. like omg, I have none of it
+- Add more interactive mode.
+Explore applescript, maybe there's a way to e.g. tell how far into a track you are?
+Would be cool to have a status bar like: `[====>    ]` for song status, or at least something like `3:22 / 5:11`

 ## Notes